YiLi-2020/222/content/home/publications.md

 weight = 51  # Order that this section will appear.

 title = "Publications"
-subtitle = "from independent and collaborative projects"
+subtitle = "from independent & collaborative projects"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.